• Home

 2M Band ISS (VHF) 143.980 MHz to 146.020 MHz (SDRplay 1) Discone and yagi antennas on splitter

-Space Satellites (UHF) 399 MHz to 402MHz (SDRplay 2) Yagi and satellite tracking antenna rotator
+Space Satellites (UHF) 399 MHz to 402MHz (SDRplay 2) Yagi with satellite tracking antenna rotator

 Click to run the Ambientscape WebSDR through your web browser